logzio/perses/.github/pull_request_template.md

 # Description

-THIS IS PUBLIC REPO!!!
-Be careful with description!!!
+THIS IS A PUBLIC REPO!!!
+Be careful with description/titles and commit messages!!!